 The Chair, subject to the approval of the Board, shall appoint a Nominations Committee of three

 (3) to five (5) Members, one of whom shall be a Governor.
-The Chair shall designate one member of the Nominations Committee as Nominations Committee Chair
+The Chair shall designate one member of the Nominations Committee as Nominations Committee Chair and one member of the Nominations Committee as Nominations Committee Vice-Chair.

 Mandate

-The Nominations Committee shall function throughout the year at the call of the Board to actively solicit and receive nominations to fill any Chair, Vice-Chair or other Board vacancies that will arise as a result of the ends of the terms of office of any Chair, Vice-Chair or other Governors.
+The Nominations Committee shall function throughout the year or otherwise at the call of the Board to actively solicit and receive nominations to fill any Chair, Vice-Chair or other Board vacancies that will arise as a result of the ends of the terms of office of any Chair, Vice-Chair or other Governors.

 The Nominations Committee shall exert its best effort to obtain more nominations than there are positions to be filled and to ensure that the nominees broadly represent the Members, including corporate, individual and Japanese Members.